AngryCarrot789/PicNetStudio/README.md

 - CanvasControl::InvalidateRender(), it initialises rendering using a combination of WriteableBitmap and SKSurface (in SKAsyncViewPort)
 - Each layer is drawn into that surface (async optimisations possible maybe?)
 - InvalidateVisual() and the WriteableBitmap is drawn onscreen

+## Contributing
+Feel free to contribute whatever you want if you think it'll make the editor better!

+## Licence
+All source files in PicNetStudio are under the GNU General Public License version 3.0 or later (GPL v3.0+).
+PicNetStudio uses libraries that have other licences, such as MIT licences.

+If any source file is missing a copyright notice, it is assumed to be licenced under the same licence as PicNetStudio